Anarcho-capitalism: Contractual society

-The society envisioned by anarcho-capitalists has been labelled by them as a "contractual society" which Rothbard described as "a society based purely on voluntary action, entirely unhampered by violence or threats of violence" The system relies on contracts between individuals as the legal framework which would be enforced by private police and security forces as well as private arbitrations.
+The society envisioned by anarcho-capitalists has been labelled by them as a "contractual society" which Rothbard described as "a society based purely on voluntary action, entirely unhampered by violence or threats of violence" The system relies on contracts between individuals as the legal framework which would be enforced by private police and security forces as well as private arbitration.

-Rothbard argues that limited liability for corporations could also exist through contract, arguing that "[c]orporations are not at all monopolistic privileges; they are free associations of individuals pooling their capital.
-On the purely free market, those men would simply announce to their creditors that their liability is limited to the capital specifically invested in the corporation".
+Rothbard argues that limited liability for corporations could also exist through contract, arguing that "Corporations are not at all monopolistic privileges; they are free associations of individuals pooling their capital.
+On the purely free market, those men would simply announce to their creditors that their liability is limited to the capital specifically invested in the corporation."

 There are limits to the right to contract under some interpretations of anarcho-capitalism.
-Rothbard believes that the right to contract is based in inalienable rights and because of this any contract that implicitly violates those rights can be voided at will, preventing a person from permanently selling himself or herself into unindentured slavery.
+Rothbard believes that the right to contract is based in inalienable rights and because of this any contract that implicitly violates those rights can be voided at will, preventing a person from permanently selling himself or herself into indentured slavery.
 That restriction aside, the right to contract under anarcho-capitalist order would be pretty broad.
 For example, Rothbard went as far as to justify stork markets, arguing that a market in guardianship rights would facilitate the transfer of guardianship from abusive or neglectful parents to those more interested or suited to raising children.
 Other anarcho-capitalists have also suggested the legalization of organ markets, as in Iran's renal market.
-Other interpretations conclude that banning such contracts would in itself be an unacceptably invasive interference in the right to contract.
+Other interpretations conclude that banning such contracts would, in itself, be an unacceptably invasive interference in the right to contract.
 Some anarcho-capitalist philosophies understand control of private property as part of the self, and some permit voluntary slavery.
 The vast majority of anarcho‑capitalists deny this, and critics of capitalism argue that this minority opinion is not unique to anarcho-capitalists, but is an essential consequence of the capitalist contract theory (wage slavery).

-Included in the right of contract is "the right to contract oneself out for employment by others".
-While anarchists criticize wage labour describing it as wage slavery, anarcho-capitalists view it as a consensual contract.
-Some anarcho-capitalists prefer to see self-employment prevail over wage labour.
+The right to contract includes "the right to contract oneself out for employment by others."
+While anarchists criticize wage labor, describing it as wage slavery, anarcho-capitalists view it as a consensual contract.
+Some anarcho-capitalists prefer to see self-employment prevail over wage labor.
 David D. Friedman has expressed a preference for a society where "almost everyone is self-employed" and "instead of corporations there are large groups of entrepreneurs related by trade, not authority.
-Each sells not his time, but what his time produces".
+Each sells not his time, but what his time produces."